m-j-andr/PIC-1-Demo/docs/0-docs.md

 corresponds to the data we provide, that is, points on the boundary, and that $x_{pepperoni}$ is learned by Desmos, and so it corresponds to the center.
+These decisions also have the nice consequence that the equation of a circle is written completely in lowercase as is most common.

 Finally, using $x_1$, $x_2$, $x_3$, and $x_4$ in place of
 $X_{pepperoni}$, $x_{pepperoni}$, $X_{mushroom}$, and $x_{mushroom}$